Sermon series

 Victory over sin is not found in trying harder but in the Holy Spirit's relentless work of holiness within every believer.
 His power and presence make transformation possible.

-Enjoying Life With God - Experiencing God in all His Fullness
+Enjoying Life with God - Experiencing God in All His Fullness

 See all 4 sermonsThe Holy Spirit transforms slaves into beloved children, enabling us to cry out to God as Father with confident hope, even when we groan under the weight of a broken world.